ancient-cthulhu/pipeline-examples/jenkins/english/simplified/veracode-strategy.md

 The `srcclr-api-token` credential is not configured, or the scan threw.
 Add the credential, or review the stage log for the captured error message.

+### Container/IaC/Secrets scan finds nothing

+The scan only reports IaC misconfigurations and secrets.
+If the repo has no IaC files (Terraform, CloudFormation, Kubernetes manifests, Dockerfiles, etc.) and no detectable secrets, an empty result is expected.
+Use `--verbose` to confirm files were inspected, and check `VERACODE_SOURCE_DIR` points at the right directory.

 ### Sandbox / Policy upload fails

 Verify `veracode-api-id` and `veracode-api-key` are configured with upload permissions and that the application profile name has no invalid characters.